Cranberries

 Marsh tours, sponsored by the Manitowish Waters Cranberry Growers, run every Friday at 10am from mid-August to early October.
 The one-hour tour, rain or shine, starts at 10am at the Cranberry Square Market.
 The tour includes an educational video, tasting cranberry samples, Q&A session and prizes.
 Then it’s off to caravan in your own vehicle to Vilas Cranberry Company for an up-close look at the bogs.
 All ages are welcome; pre-registration is not required.

-Cranberry Square Market
+Cranberry Square Farm Market

-12825 Alder Lake Road,
+- 12825 Alder Lake Road